 - CRITICAL -- the chain plates loading point passes through the cabin roof into two metal "L" brackets in the salon bolted into the foreward bulkhead.
 If the metal brackets have been wet they rust and weaken.
 A 10M delivery last year resulting in a bracket failing which resulted in the loss of the rig.

 Catalac Catamarans with Yanmar Diesel Engines

-1.)
-On boats with Yanmar 1GM10 diesels the raw water pump seals must be checked to insure they aren't leaking.
+- On boats with Yanmar 1GM10 diesels the raw water pump seals must be checked for leaks.

 If the boat has the gold anodized mast, check for corrosion at the spreaders / mast junction.